KTH-SML/svea/docs/tutorials/car.md

 The USB hub connects all USB devices to the TX2.
 It is mounted on the rear of the SVEA.

 ### 4G WiFi modem
 The 4G modem provides independent internet acces to the SVEA.
-The switch is mounted underneath the USB hub.
+The modem is mounted at the back, underneath the USB hub.
 The TX2 receives the internet connection over USB.
-Other computers can connect to the switch over WiFi.
+Other computers can connect to the modem over WiFi.

+The modem has two buttons, a big power button on the front and a smaler menu button on top.

 ## Procedures for turning the car ON and OFF

 ### Turn ON 12V power
 1. Plug in the powerbank cord to the powerbank.
-(Alternatively, plug the power adapter into the power board.)
+(Alternatively, plug the 19V power adapter into the power board.)
 2. Push the button on the power bank.
 The switches on the powerboard should now turn red.
 3. Turn ON the 12V switch.
 It should turn green.
 The LEDs on the powerboard should start displaying the idle pattern and a red LED on the TX2 should turn on.